Line Operators in $U(1|1)$ Chern-Simons Theory: Introduction

-At the level of the quantum group $\CA_{(\kappa, \nu, \xi)}$, line operators with non-trivial background flat, complexified connections with holonomy $g \in G = \C^\times$ can be identified with (non-local) modules on which $(K_2)^\kappa$ acts by multiplication by the scalar $g$.
+At the level of the quasi-quantum group $\CA_{(\kappa, \nu, \xi)}$, line operators with non-trivial background flat, complexified connections with holonomy $g \in G = \C^\times$ can be identified with (non-local) modules on which $(K_2)^\kappa$ acts by multiplication by the scalar $g$.
+The unrolled versions of these additional modules are at the heart of the construction of axiomatic TQFTs appearing in \cite{CGP, GYtqft}.
 Accessing the extended category $\CC^{\textrm{ext}}_{(\kappa, \nu, \xi)}$ from the perspective of the boundary VOA $\CV_{(\kappa, \nu, \xi)}$ is a bit more subtle and we address this problem in Section \ref{sec:flatconns}.
 In Section \ref{sec:flatdeform}, we describe how to couple $\CV_{(\kappa, \nu, \xi)}$ to a background flat connection realized as a (commutative) bosonic field $A(z)$ identified with the background connection; this coupled VOA can also be realized from a certain large-level limit $\delta \to \infty$ of an auxiliary VOA $\CV_{(\kappa, \nu, \xi)}^{\delta}$, cf. Section 6.2 of \cite{CDGG}.
 The recent paper \cite{FLcenter} describes some general aspects of these large-level limits, focusing on the Feigin-Tipunin algebras $\CW_p(\fg)$ that are expected to correspond to the quantum groups $\mathfrak{u}_q\fg$ for $q = e^{i \pi/p}$ a $2p$th root of unity.

 With the deformation of the boundary VOA $\CV_{(\kappa, \nu, \xi)}$ by a background flat, complexified connection, we turn to the extended category $\CC_{(\kappa, \nu, \xi)}^{\textrm{ext}}$ in Section \ref{sec:cext}.
 We present three complementary perspectives on this extended categories, with varying degrees of generality, and highlight the aspects that each perspective makes manifest.
 The first perspective (Section \ref{sec:nonlocal}) is via simply including certain non-local modules for $\CV_{(\kappa, \nu, \xi)}$: instead of requiring local modules, we simply allow modules where the monodromy with $\CV_{(\kappa, \nu, \xi)}$ is given by the action of $g \in \C^\times$.
 This perspective has the benefit of being entirely categorical, but does not offer much utility for performing explicit computations.
 The second perspective (Section \ref{sec:largelevellimit}) uses the above large-level limit: it realizes the extended category of modules as the large-level limit of the category of (local!) modules for the auxiliary VOA $\CV_{(\kappa, \nu, \xi)}^{\delta}$.
 The third perspective (Section \ref{sec:shifting}) is conceptually the most simple, but also the least general: we use the fact that deforming by a flat connection $A$ can be realized by shifting the central current $E \to E - A$.
 Passing this shift though our free-field computations yields a third realization of the extended category $\CC_{(\kappa, \nu, \xi)}^{\textrm{ext}}$.
 In Section \ref{sec:largelevelvsnonlocal}, we show the relation between the first and second approaches to the category $\CC^{\textrm{ext}}_{(\kappa, \nu, \xi)}$.